lixiang-tech/Solidity-/Cyfrin Updraft courses.md

 A **Layer 2** is any application built on outside an L1 blockchain that _hooks back into it_.
 There are different types of Layer 2, for example **Chainlink**, a decentralized Oracle networks and event indexing networks like **The Graph**, which enable applications to access on-chain data.
 But the most popular type of L2 is the **rollup**, or **L2 chain**.

+**Rollups** are L2 scaling solutions that enable to increase the number of transactions on Ethereum by bundling multiple transactions into one, reducing gas costs.